trothr/chicory/doc/packages.md

 a dash in the name to work with Chicory.
 Since the dash is required for separating the package name from the version, only one dash is allowed.

-this page "Chicory Packages" last updated 2018-Jul-27 (Friday) by RMT
+this page "Chicory Packages" last updated 2018-Aug-13 (Monday) by RMT